QuantumPackage/qp2-dependencies/README.md

 Dependencies for the installation of Quantum Package.
 These files are not necessarily the latest versions, but they have been well tested with QP.

+When you install QP, we assume that you were successful in the installation of the dependencies, and this is where the support of QP starts.
+So the current repository exists to help the users, but no support is provided.

 ## Bats
 https://github.com/bats-core/bats-core/archive/v1.1.0.tar.gz
 (MIT)